 That makes sense.
 But again.
 REVENUE, REVENUE, REVENUE.

 Alright fair.
 The above is conceptual.
 But we looked across all customer experiments and actually saw this to be true!
-We found that when revenue is set as the primary metric in Optimizely, it reached the project’s statistical significance level 10% of the time compared to when all other goal types (page views events, click events, custom events) are set as the primary metric.
-Even though we want to maximize revenue in our experimentation, it is not always within our complete control to in every experiment and experiment data backs this up.
+We found that when monthly recurring revenue is set as the primary metric in Optimizely, it reached the project’s statistical significance level only 10% of the time compared to when all other goal types (page views events, click events, custom events) are set as the primary metric.
+Even though we want to maximize revenue in our experimentation, it is not always within our complete control in every experiment, and experiment data backs this up.

 How should you weigh the primary versus secondary metric(s) for determining individual experiment success?

-A good practice in your test planning is to discuss as a group what trade-offs you are willing to make on performance between the primary and secondary metric(s) – in this case revenue.
-It’s been an interesting learning to find that this differs across the industry.
-Some programs take a statistically significant improvement on the primary metric alone as the success factor for an experiment.
-Some programs state that there must be statistically significant improvement on secondary metrics (e.g. revenue, purchases) for any experiment to be considered a win.
+Good practice in your test planning is to discuss as a group what trade-offs you are willing to make on performance between the total number of primary and secondary metric(s) – in this case revenue.
+It’s been interesting learning to find that this differs across the industry.
+Some programs take a statistically significant improvement on the primary metric as the only success factor for an experiment.
+Some programs state that there must be a statistically significant improvement in secondary metrics (e.g. revenue, purchases) for any experiment to be considered a win.

-You can set up a decision framework upfront to an experiment (or for the program at large) to create a consensus approach on how to handle these scenarios.
-This framework may change over time, but it can increase speed to decision making and actions based on results.
+You can set up a decision framework upfront for an experiment (or for the program at large) to create a consensus approach on how to handle these scenarios.
+This framework may change over time, but it can increase the speed of decision-making and actions based on results.
 We recommend using this as often as there are debates on success criteria!

 What are other ways we can measure the success of our program?

 The most overlooked part of standing up an experimentation program is the measurement imposed on itself.
 We call these measures ‘operational metrics’ and these look at the overall program versus the specific tests.
-These metrics are behaviors that we know are strong indicators of a healthy program.
-If we believe that our methodology is sound and in turn generating learnings that improve our knowledge on our customers, these types of metrics are good indicators of success:
+These business metrics are behaviors that we know are strong indicators of a healthy program.
+If we believe that our methodology is sound and in turn generates learnings that improve our knowledge of our existing and new customers, these types of metrics are good indicators of success:

 - Velocity – The # of experiments started per week, month, quarter, etc.